This post was first published in 2015 and has since been updated in 2019 with even more great ideas for things to do in Yangon.

 Yangon isn’t like other large cities in Southeast Asia.
-It doesn’t knock you off your feet like the organised chaos of Ho Chi Minh city’s scooter flocks.
+It doesn’t knock you off your feet like the organized chaos of Ho Chi Minh city’s scooter flocks.
 It doesn’t swarm you with tourists like the neighbouring Bangkok.
-Its scents and sounds don’t smother you to the likes of Mumbai or Delhi.
-And while the city is far from being clean and orderly, it’s got nothing on filthy Jakarta.
+Still, when it comes to things to do in Myanmar, Yangon won’t disappoint you.

 We’ve never been huge fans of large cities, but Yangon’s old colonial charm, dazzling Buddhist temples, and fascinating day to day street life gave us a reason to linger longer than we typically do.

-Perhaps it’s the lack of tourists or the lack of street sellers that pull you into their shops to buy some Aladdin pants, but strolling around Yangon felt like an adventure off the beaten path in itself.
+Perhaps it’s the lack of tourists or the lack of street sellers that pull you into their shops to buy some Aladdin pants, but 3 days in Yangon felt like an adventure off the beaten path in itself.

-Everywhere we went, we were greeted with nothing but genuine curiosity.
+Everywhere we went during our 3 days in Yangon, we were greeted with nothing but genuine curiosity.

 “What country?”, older men would ask, letting their betel nut rotten red teeth shine through their heartwarming smiles.

 “Ah yes, yes”, they would nod, adjust their longyi (local sarong-like skirt worn by men and women) and continue waddling down the street shading themselves from the mid-day sun with an umbrella in hand.

 Needless to say, we loved our 3 days in Yangon, exploring this fascinating city!
 If you are planning your Yangon travel and wondering what to do in Yangon for 3 days, then read on!